Grumpix/poseidon-patched/README.md

   - `Bad packet id` errors
   - `Disconnecting: Protocol error` messages

+## Note
+You can re-enable logging of bad packet IDs and protocol errors by adjusting the settings in poseidon.yml:

+debug:
+  bad-packet-id:
+    enabled: false   # Set to true to log bad packet IDs for debugging
+  suppress-disconnect-log: true  # Set to false to log protocol disconnect messages

+Explanation:

+bad-packet-id.enabled – enables console logging of bad packet IDs.
+Only turn this on if you need to debug packet issues.

+suppress-disconnect-log – controls logging of "Disconnecting: Protocol error" messages.
+Set to false to see them in the console.

 ## Purpose
 These patches are intended for server administrators who want a cleaner console output without affecting gameplay or stability.
 The core functionality of Poseidon remains unchanged.